WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/afterSaveLayout.md

 ## When

-After sending a layout to the Enterprise system.
+After sending a layout to the Enterprise or Studio Server system.

 ## Where